 - short-term outcomes CPS identifies for its students (including acclimation, engagement in and out of the classroom, and growth of professional networks);

 - a student support model which includes mentorship, experiential learning, industry-aligned curriculum, scholar-practitioner faculty, and high-touch academic and career coaching;

 - and their specific approach to the program, which has included an expansion into pairings with industry mentors from companies like GM and Vertex, as well as online and in-person socials to further contact between mentors and mentees.
 Students clearly appreciate the effort–over 350 (nearly ⅓ of their participating population) participated in these supplemental events.

-“The breadth of assessment that Northeastern is using to look at something as specific as mentorship is impressive,” Boyar remarked as Ben-Ami elaborated on CPS’s iteration of Shearwater’s mentorship program.“Most people look at mentorship and assume the things you look at are how many matches are made, or how many sessions are completed.”
-Put simply by Boyar: “CPS has pushed Shearwater to rethink and redefine who can benefit from a mentor relationship that provides personalized support."
+“The breadth of assessment that Northeastern is using to look at something as specific as mentorship is impressive,” Boyar remarked as Ben-Ami elaborated on CPS’s iteration of Mentor Collective's mentorship program.“Most people look at mentorship and assume the things you look at are how many matches are made, or how many sessions are completed.”
+Put simply by Boyar: “CPS has pushed Mentor Collective to rethink and redefine who can benefit from a mentor relationship that provides personalized support."

 “Growth, acclimation, and reducing isolation are all goals that CPS takes great pains to address,” Ben-Ami noted.
 The combined efforts of Mentor Collective and Northeastern’s College of Professional Studies, as shared in this webinar, demonstrate that a need for consistent, constructive, and caring support knows no age limit or experience level.